Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: A CNN for Unmodelled Burst Detection

 \subsection{Analysis Procedure}

-The analysis procedure is straightforward: publicly available data from the LIGO-Virgo detectors are read from files accessible from the GW open science center (GWOSC)\cite{open_data_website} (https://www.gw-openscience.org/O2/).
-The three detectors are denoted H (Hanford), L (Livingston), and V (Virgo).
-The power spectral density $S_\alpha(f)$ for each detector $\alpha$ is computed using Welch's method, and used to whiten the corresponding data stream.
-The Pearson correlation is computed between each pair of detectors.
-The bandpassed [20,512]Hz - whitened data series and the correlation series are then fed into the two models.
-Finally, the scores from the two models are multiplied together to give a combined score on $[0,1]$.
-In this way a candidate signal needs to score highly for both models; \ie, showing both coincidence in multiple detectors and correlation between the detectors.
+We analyse data from all three of the detectors in the LIGO-Virgo network: LIGO-Hanford (H), LIGO-Livingston (L), and Virgo (V).
+In our analysis we use two types of background noise.
+For training we use simulated Gaussian noise that follows the design curves for the LIGO and Virgo detectors \cite{aligo_design}; the motivation for using simulated noise for training is explained in Section~\ref{sec:training}.
+For testing we use real LIGO-Virgo data publicly available from the GW Open Science Center (GWOSC) \cite{open_data_website}.

-The LIGO-Virgo data used, from GWOSC\cite{open_data_website}, were sampled at 4096\,Hz.
+The LIGO-Virgo data from GWOSC are sampled at 4096\,Hz.
 We downsample to 1024\,Hz, allowing us to detect signals up to 512\,Hz; this covers the most sensitive frequency range of the detectors and is sufficient for the purpose of demonstrating our CNN.
-(Since the trained network can process data much faster than real time, we can easily extend the analysis to higher sample rates.)
+(Since the trained network can process data much faster than real time, we could extend the analysis to higher sample rates.
+We leave this to future work.)
 We chose to focus on signal durations $<$1\ s\, by analysing data in 1\,s segments.
 This covers many plausible signal models, including for example core collapse supernovae \cite{core_collapse}, perturbed neutron stars and black holes \cite{bhns}, and cosmic string cusps \cite{cosmic_strings}.
-We can easily extend to longer durations as well (with a corresponding increase in latency).
-At our chosen sampling rate this means that the timeseries data is fed to the CNN in an array of size [1024 x 3].
-The Pearson correlation is computed for time delays in steps of one sample over $\pm$42\,ms, for a total of 89 samples; this data is therefore in an array of size [89 x 3].
-We use H as the reference and apply the time delays to the L and V timeseries.
+We could extend to longer durations as well, with a corresponding increase in latency.

+The power spectral density (PSD) $S_\alpha(f)$ for each detector $\alpha$ is computed using Welch's method, and used to whiten the corresponding data stream.
+We use 16 seconds to calculate the PSD, whiten and then keep the central second.
+Each data stream is also high-pass filtered at 20\,Hz, giving a search band of [20,512]\,Hz.
+The Pearson correlation of each pair of detectors is given by

+Here $d_\alpha[i]$ is the band-passed whitened data timeseries for detector $\alpha$, $\bar{d}_\alpha$ is the mean over $N$ samples, and $n$ is an integer time delay between detectors.
+The correlation is computed for all $n$ corresponding to time delays of up to $\pm$30\,ms with respect to the first detector, which is slightly larger than the maximum possible arrival time difference ($\pm$27.3\,ms) a GW signal can have in the three-detector LIGO-Hanford, LIGO-Livingston, and Virgo network.